-Our flight to Philippines had us coming through Malaysia, where we had a rather long transit.
+Our flight to the Philippines had us coming through Malaysia, where we had a rather long transit.
 We spent most of our time in the airport food court, enjoying ‘kaya’/butter toasts and Teh Tarik (Milk Tea) from the Toast Box outlet.
-We then flew into Calebo through Manila, from where a 2 hour bus ride got us to a ferry, across which was Boracay.
-The bus ride gave us a peek into Philippines country side – green paddies, locals going through their day lazily – all of which reminded me of my home town back in Kerala.
-Philippines must have the worst looking electric distribution system – the lines bunched up shabbily, running along everywhere, spoiling otherwise picturesque views.
+We then flew into Calebo through Manila, from where a 2-hour bus ride got us to a ferry, across which was Boracay.
+The bus ride gave us a peek into the Philippines countryside – green paddies, locals going through their day lazily – all of which reminded me of my home town back in Kerala.
+The Philippines must have the worst looking electric distribution system – the lines bunched up shabbily, running along everywhere, spoiling otherwise picturesque views.

 Laughing Buddha had planned our week to a tee.
-Not a hard thing to do, since our plan was to have a vacation with no agenda nor time pressures.
+Not a hard thing to do since we planned to have a vacation with no agenda nor time pressures.
 Every day, the bunch of us would wake up at some reasonable hour in the morning, walk down to the beach, park ourselves in a beach-side café and decide on how we should be spending the rest of the day.
 Here are some activities we did in Boracay:

 Walking the 3.5 km White beach stretch: The walkway alongside the beach is lined with small shops selling all kinds of stuff, restaurants and cafes.
 As we walked, we also bumped into hawkers selling Baluts (boiled, fertilized duck egg).
 Now that’s something one doesn’t get to eat often in our part of the world, so we did give it a try.
 I should say that if you can get over the looks of it, you should try it.
 Not bad at all.

-Island hopping: Where they took us to 3 beautiful islands near Boracay – Puka Beach, Crystal Bay and Tambisaan Beach.
+Island hopping: They took us to 3 beautiful islands near Boracay – Puka Beach, Crystal Bay and Tambisaan Beach.
 This was a full-day activity and included a buffet lunch.
-Puka beach is one of the cleanest and most beautiful beach I’ve seen in my life.
+Puka beach is one of the cleanest and most beautiful beaches I’ve seen in my life.

-Snorkeling: Now, this one, everyone can try – even if you don’t know swimming.
-They took us in a boat to a shallow area where we were given the gear, and helped into water.
-If you don’t know swimming, you could hold on to the ropes tied to the boat and dip your head under water to get fabulous views of corals and fish underwater.
+Snorkelling: Now, this one, everyone can try – even if you don’t know swimming.
+They took us in a boat to a shallow area where we were given the gear and helped to water.
+If you don’t know swimming, you could hold on to the ropes tied to the boat and dip your head underwater to get fabulous views of corals and fish underwater.

-ATV/Buggy ride to top of Mt.
-Luho: This is where we explored the island on an ATV, and went up Mt.
+ATV/Buggy ride to the top of Mt.
+Luho: This is where we explored the island on an ATV and went up Mt.
 Luho to catch a great view of the island.

 Evenings in Boracay: Once the sun goes down, everyone settles into one of the many restaurants lining the beach.
-While some of them have live music, many have flame dancers who amaze the audience with ‘live-fire’ performances.
-Every night we explored a different restaurant, and loved each one of them.
+While some have live music, many have flame dancers who amaze the audience with ‘live-fire performances.
+Every night we explored a different restaurant and loved each one of them.

 Scuba diving: Scattered along the White beach walkway, you can find shacks where you could sign up for learning Scuba diving.
-There are about 15 dive sites near Boracay with underwater tunnels caves, corals and other beautiful spots.
-After giving it some consideration, we decided not to do Scuba diving in this trip.
+There are about 15 dive sites near Boracay with underwater tunnels, caves, corals and other beautiful spots.
+After giving it some consideration, we decided not to do Scuba diving on this trip.

 PS: I am working extra time to pay back my trip expenses to Laughing Buddha.
-Though he may not take it from me.
+However, he may not take it from me.